Bilal092/CRAB/README.md

 # CRAB

-My MATLAB Implementing CRAB type optimization for realization of Controlled-NOT Gate
+My MATLAB Implemention of CRAB type optimization for optimal control search for the realization of Quantum Controlled-NOT Gate